A Phrase Posting List is an Inverted Index of Complete and Meaningful Phrases on the Web

 - New York police chief

-When Google attempts to find an answer for you, it may break your query into individual words to find all of the documents that might be a best match for your search:
+When Google attempts to find an answer for you, it may break your query into individual words to find all of the documents that might be the best match for your search:

 - New AND York AND police AND chief

 Google may then take all the documents that are returned, and see which ones contain all of the terms you used, and then rank those based upon some of the ranking algorithms the search engine uses to try to show you the best matches for your query.

 But, what if Google tried to find phrases from your query instead, that appear on web pages that are a match for your search.
 What if Google used something they refer to as phrasification?
 Google might take your query and break it into different combinations of phrases, such as the following:

 - police AND chief AND “New York”